 The accompanying consolidated financial statements of GMHC and Affiliates (collectively referred to as the "Organization") include the accounts and transactions of GMHC and its two affiliates, GMHC Action and GMHC Health Services.
 GMHC is the sole member of GMHC Action and GMHC Health Services.
-Inter-company transactions have been eliminated so as to not overstate the consolidated financial position and consolidated total change in net assets of the Organization.
+All significant intercompany accounts and transactions have been eliminated in consolidation.